Muddler

 A muddler is a bartender's tool, used like a pestle to mash—or muddle—fruits, herbs and spices in the bottom of a glass to release their flavor.

 Description

 The tool is shaped like a small baseball bat and must be long enough to touch the bottom of the glass being used.
 The bottom of a muddler may be textured, toothed, or smooth.
 Muddlers can be made from plastic, stainless steel, or wood.

 Use

-Ingredients are muddled in the bottom of a class before any liquids are added.
+Ingredients are muddled in the bottom of a glass before any liquids are added.

 Cocktails that require the use of a muddler include: